128technology/docs/docs/wan_assurance_ssr120_quickstart.md

 To enter the device claim information into Mist, you can:
 * Enter the claim code in Mist
-* scan the QR code with the Mist mobile app
+* Scan the QR code with the Mist mobile app

 ### Mist Claim Code Entry